-Staff concurs with this analysis and recommends that the Planning Board approve the parking as proposed on the DSP, with a condition that will require minor adjustments including modifying a number of standard spaces to compact spaces to accommodate additional planting space west of the loading space.
+The Planning Board concurs with this analysis and approves the parking as shown on the DSP.

+A condition of this approval will require minor adjustments including modifying a number of standard spaces to compact spaces to accommodate additional planting space west of the loading space.
 These minor adjustments will have no effect on the analysis provided above.